 Accessing the Timelines Dashboard

 When you initially login to MachineMetrics, one of the Current Shift Dashboard views will automatically display.
-To access Timelines from the Current Shift Dashboard page, click Current Shift Dashboard (in the top left of the window) to display the dashboard pull-down menu, and then click Timelines.
+To access Timelines from the Current Shift Dashboard page, hover over Dashboards in the main navigation and select Timelines from the dropdown menu.

 Timelines Information Layout